About

 site:

-and believe in all the Catholic councils from
+and believe in all the Catholic Councils from

 Nicea to Vatican II.

-of any one Liturgy against the others, including
+of any one Liturgy against the others, including:

-- those used in
+Those used in

-the Eastern Rite or
+the Eastern Rite, and

 preceded the Council of Trent

-- reaffirm and believe
+Reaffirm and believe

-in ALL the content in the Catechism of the Catholic
+in all the content in the Catechism of the Catholic

 Church.